flight-labs/Guise/README.md

 ### Resolution vs Injection

 Dependency resolution is inferior to dependency injection, because it creates a dependency on the resolver.
 Unfortunately, as of this writing, Swift does not support the features necessary to make dependency injection possible.
+As soon as it does, I will transform Guise into a dependency injection framework!